Sightseeing in the close surrounding

 and added great walls, secured by thirty towers,

-that still dominate today the landscape.
+that still dominate the landscape today.

 During more than three centuries (1347-1707),